City View Classes

 Self Portrait Collage

-Art: In visual arts, students apply the elements and principles of design to projects which communicate messages about issues such as overconsumption, peace, poverty, and environmental destruction to name a few.
+Art: in Visual Arts, students apply the elements and principles of design to projects which communicate messages about issues such as overconsumption, peace, poverty, and environmental destruction to name a few.

-Drama: Drama is part of many classes.
-We use drama in French, in Literature Circles, and in History to explore and convey meaning.
-We also have a dedicated drama class where students collaborate to create dramatizations on issues important to them.
+Drama: Drama is part of many classes. we use drama in French, in Literature Circles, and in History to explore and convey meaning.
+We also have a dedicated Drama class where students collaborate to create dramatizations on issues important to them.
 We explore what is happening in the news, in our communities, in our lives.

 Copy of French Class Fun CV Yearbook 2020